 The major objective of accounting education is to prepare students for work places.

-For many years academics (Accounting Education Change Commission 1990b; Albrecht & Sack 2000) and professionals (Andersen 1989) are seeking to restructure accounting education to meet the requirements of business environment.
+For many years academics (Accounting Education Change Commission 1990b; Matthews, Jackson, & Brown, 1990; Albrecht & Sack 2000; Kavanagh & Drennan, 2008) and professionals (Andersen 1989; Grant Thornton, 2010) are seeking to restructure accounting education to meet the requirements of business environment.
 However, currently accounting education as a model has failed to focus on developing graduates for successful careers worldwide (Awayiga, Onumah & Tsamenyi 2010).
-Whereas, accounting education should enable students to possess the necessary skills for work place.
-It seems that accounting literature still has debates for what necessary skills the graduates should possess and how can these skills be delivered to them.
+Whereas, accounting education should enable students to possess the necessary skills for the work place, it seems that accounting education stakeholders are still debating the nature and level of skills that graduates should possess and how these skills can best be developed.
+This is particularly relevant in the context of professional accreditation requirements (Guthrie, 2010), program standards (ALTC, 2010) and the employment agenda of the federal government (BIHECC, 2007).

-The objective of this paper is to apply Australian accounting learning and teaching standards criteria (ALTC 2010) to the models of teaching categorised by Joyce, Weil and Calhoun (2009) to evaluate which teaching and learning model would be most appropriate to teach future accountants.
-The First section explores the background regarding the skills needed by accountants, and the subsequent accounting education challenges.
-The second section outlined the criteria to evaluate the teaching models, the research question, and highlights the teaching models as categorised by Joyce, Weil and Calhoun (2009).
-The third section presents, the application of the criteria to the teaching models and their related learning theories.
-Finally, the paper concludes on the advantages of the cooperative learning model as compared to traditional models.
-Inclination to test the model as part of PhD research is also discussed.
+The objective of this paper is to apply Australian accounting learning and teaching standards criteria to the models of teaching categorised by Joyce, Weil and Calhoun (2009) to evaluate which teaching and learning model would be most appropriate to teach future accountants.

+The paper is divided into five sections.
+First, it explores the background regarding the skills needed by accountants, and the subsequent accounting education challenges.
+In the second section, the criteria to evaluate the teaching models is highlighted and the research question outlined.
+The third section presents the teaching models as categorised by Joyce, Weil and Calhoun (2009).
+In the fourth section, the criteria are applied to the teaching models and their related learning theories.
+Finally, discussion and conclusions are presented.